Skillz Inc. (SKLZ) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for SKLZ is $1.44, which is $0.82 above than the current price.
-The public float for SKLZ is 281.16M, and at present, short sellers hold a 12.78% of that float.
-The average trading volume of SKLZ on February 27, 2023 was 9.48M shares.
+The average price predicted by analysts for SKLZ is $1.44, which is $0.84 above the current price.
+The public float for SKLZ is 281.16M and currently, short sellers hold a 13.28% ratio of that float.
+The average trading volume of SKLZ on March 02, 2023 was 9.67M shares.

 SKLZ’s Market Performance